All of the settings covered in Section I: Global Configurations will be found under the Admin & Services section of the Unleashed Web User Interface

 Hit Apply to continue

-Before leaving this section, make sure that the Approval box is checked under the Switch Approval section so that all Ruckus ICX switches will join the Unleashed Interface for statistics and some “lite” management functions
+Make sure that the Approval box is checked under the Switch Approval section if you would like any Ruckus ICX switch on the network to join the Unleashed Interface for statistics and some “lite” management functions

-Setting Static IP Addresses for Member APs is covered later in this guide, but first let’s set the Static IP for the System and for the entire Unleashed System.
+Setting a Static IP for the Unleashed System.
 This is called the IPv4 Management Interface, and will always be the primary AP for logging into the entire system even if the Master AP goes offline.

 Navigate to Admin & Services > IP Settings > Management Interface.
 We like to use a nice even number for this, in this example our Management Interface IP will be 192.168.101.10 with a subnet mask of 255.255.255.0.
 Check the box to Enable IPv4 Management Interface, type in your preferred IP address and the bitmask 255.255.255.0